Economics Section 📈 📉

 R 0.8 million |

-From the table we see that the service industry spends(consumes) 0.2 on the farming industry, 0.4 on the manufacturing industry and 0.3 on itself.
-On the other hand they offer(produce) 0.2 services to the farming industry, 0.2 to the manufacturing industry and 0.4 on the service industry itself.
+From the table, we see that the service industry spends(consumes) 0.2 on the farming industry, 0.4 on the manufacturing industry, and 0.3 on itself.
+On the other hand, they offer(produce) 0.2 services to the farming industry, 0.2 to the manufacturing industry, and 0.4 to the service industry itself.
 There's also a demand for R 0.8 million worth of service exports.

 Now, let total output for farming=\(x_1\), manufacturing=\(x_2\), service=\(x_3\).
-Since the economy is in Equilibrium, the total expense(used on inputs for production) of the service industry is equal total revenue(received from total outputs sold).
-Doing this for every industry we get the following system :
+Since the economy is in Equilibrium, the total expense(used on inputs for production) of the service industry is equal to total revenue(received from total outputs sold).
+Doing this for every industry, we get the following system:

 ➀$$ 0.2x_1+0.1x_2+0.2x_3+1=x_1$$ $$0.1x_1+0.1x_2+0.2x_3+1.2=x_2$$ $$0.2x_1+0.4x_2+0.3x_3+0.8=x_3$$